pedro miguel interview

 • French Press 4 x 8-10

-• Handle 4 x 8-10
+• Puller 4 x 8-10

-• Inverted pull (or rope) – Until exhaustion
+• Inverted Pull (or Rope) – Until exhaustion

 Twins (3x/week)

-• Standing twin 4 x 8-5
+• Standing calf 4 x 8-5

-• Twin in the Press 4 x 8-5
+• Calf Press 4 x 8-5

 • Solear (sitting) 4 x 20-30